 Besides, another barrier is posed by the strategic goals and organisational structures of some EGI members, whose mandate does not consider involvement with companies, or have a very limited framework for the relationship.

-[Example] France Grilles has to deal with the national policy for relating with private sector, Italian NGI and RCs have limitations to offer infrastructure services to companies.
+[Example] France Grilles (FR) has to deal with the national policy for relating with private sector, Italian NGI and RCs have limitations to offer infrastructure services to companies.

 Most of the current NGIs/Resource Centres activity is done at a local level, but this remains unknown for the rest of the EGI community except for a few reported cases.
 There is thus poor European coordination for managing these experiences, which is also seen in the lack of formal structures for addressing the request for cross-border access.